appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/how-to-download-files-using-api.md

 </dd>

-With this, whenever you click on the Button widget, the entire query data is downloaded to your local machine.
-You can also customize the query based on your specific requirements, such as getting data in a particular order or retrieving data with specific parameters, and use the same steps to download it to your local machine.
+With this, whenever you click on the Button widget, the entire query data is downloaded.
+You can also customize the query based on your specific requirements, such as getting data in a particular order or retrieving data with specific parameters.